warunatrivet/uwazi_test/Translate-the-interface.md

 ![Translate](http://huridocs.github.io/uwazi-assets/wiki/screenshots/translate-system.png)

 Note: The *base phrase* and the English phrase are usually the same, but you can freely modify the English one in case you found another phrase that suits better with your way of communication.

+## Live translation

+Its also possible to translate UI labels while navigating and Uwazi instance.
+While logged in as admin, click to the translations toggle in the top bar besides the language links: